-When it comes to landscape your yard, there are wide ranges of options.
+When it comes to landscaping your yard, there is a wide range of options.
 But most of the traditional landscaping options need consistent care and maintenance.

 You can use rocks regardless of how much space you have.
 Rock has been traditionally used to build houses and castles.